 Fire and Rescue Service backs Carbon Monoxide Awareness WeekPosted

-North Wales Fire and Rescue Service is backing Carbon Monoxide Awareness Week (Friday 18th – Friday 25th November 2016).
+North Wales Fire and Rescue Service is backing the Carbon Monoxide Awareness Week (Monday 19 - Friday 23 November 2012).

 "CO is produced when carbon fuels don't burn completely - it has no smell or taste and, in large quantities, it can kill very quickly.